Josephson oscillations of edge solitons in a photonic-topological coupler

-where $\mathbf{r}_{0}$ is the initial position of the soliton, and $I$ is its peak power.
-It is known that the edge soliton, while it can pass a considerable distance, is not a completely stable object, being subject to losses due to emission of small-amplitude dispersive waves \cite {PhysRevLett.117.143901}, see Fig. \ref{fig:intensity_evolution}.
-The loss rate depends on number $n_{y}$ of layers in the lattice slab in the direction across the lattice, see Fig. \ref{fig:3d-lattice}.
-To find the optimal number, we computed the power of a single soliton propagating along the edge of one lattice slab.
-The results, displayed in the top plot of Fig \ref{fig:intensity_evolution}, demonstrate that the edge soliton traveling in a thin slab, with $n_{y}\leq 3$, decays faster than in the thicker one, with $n_{y}\geq 4$.
+where $\mathbf{r}_{0}$ is the initial position of the QS, and $I$ is its peak power.
+The edge QS, while it can pass a considerable distance, is not a completely stable object, being subject, as mentioned above, to losses due to emission of small-amplitude dispersive waves \cite {PhysRevLett.117.143901}, see Fig. \ref{fig:intensity_evolution}.
+The loss rate depends on number $n_{y}$ of layers in the lattice slab in the direction across the lattice, see Fig. \ref{fig:intensity_evolution}.
+To find an optimal value of $n_{y}$, we computed the power of a single QS propagating along the edge of one slab.
+The results, displayed in the top plot of Fig. \ref{fig:intensity_evolution}, demonstrate that the edge QS traveling in a thin slab, with $n_{y}\leq 3$, decays faster than in the thicker one, with $ n_{y}\geq 4$.
 Therefore, we ran the systematic numerical analysis using the slabs with $n_{y}=4$.
-Then, Fig. \ref{fig:intensity_evolution} shows that the peak power of the soliton decreases by $\simeq 10$ times, having passed $10$ cm in the $z$ direction.
-Because the soliton moves along the $z$ axis in the lattice with pitch $Z=1$ cm, it shifts by $10$ helix waveguides in the $x$ direction while passing $10$ cm along $z$.
+Then, Fig. \ref{fig:intensity_evolution} shows that the peak power of the QS decreases by $\simeq 10$ times, having passed $10$ cm in the $z$ direction.
+Because the QS moves along the $z$ axis in the lattice with pitch $Z=1$ cm, it shifts by $10$ helix waveguides in the $x$ direction while passing $10$ cm along $z$.
 This means that one needs to have the number of layers $n_{x}\geq 10$ in the slab along $x$.
 In the simulations, we used the lattices with $n_{x}=18$.
+Animations of QSs propagating on the opposite edges of the coupler are presented in Supplemental Material.